 You likely understand the importance of responding to court orders for garnishments on employee pay, but did you know you could be held liable for the amounts if you fail to calculate them correctly?

 - As an employer, you’re responsible for calculating payroll deductions for wage garnishments – and accurately.
 In many states, employers can be held liable for the full judgment amount against employees for failing to respond to a court order, as well as for withholding inaccurate amounts from pay.
 Outsourcing payroll to a reliable provider is recommended for this and many other reasons.
-DM Payroll Services offers a garnishment feature that accurately calculates and prioritizes garnishments, produces checks and delivers them to the appropriate agency.
+DM Payroll Solutions offers a garnishment feature that accurately calculates and prioritizes garnishments, produces checks and delivers them to the appropriate agency.

 - Laws regulating garnishments vary by state.
 In addition to being governed by the federal Consumer Credit Protection Act, garnishments are subject to varying state laws.
 This means employers often must be familiar with laws in the jurisdictions where they do business, as well as the state in which a judgment is registered.